kaime/layla-plugin-env/Readme.md

 ## Usage

 Require the plugin in your stylesheet.
 An `Env` object will be injected wherever you `use` the plugin.
-Use the `::` operator on it to read and write environment variables:
+Use the `::` operator on it to read environment variables:

 ~~~ lay
 // Use the plugin